Francois-Geerolf/CPI-or-HICP/README.md

 ![Figure 1](figure1.png)

 ### Figure 2.
-Evolution of annual wages “in constant euros” by socio-professional category, using CPI inflation and using HICP inflation.
+Evolution of annual wages “in constant euros” by socio-professional category, using CPI inflation and using HICP inflation

 [R Code](figure2.R)

 ![Figure 2](figure2.png)

-### Figure A1 : Poids de l’enseignement dans l’IPC et dans l’IPCH.
+### Figure A1: Weight of education in the CPI and in the HICP

 [Code R](figureA1.R)

 ![FigureA1](figureA1.png)

-### Figure A2 : Pouvoir d’achat du point d’indice net de la fonction publique, IPC vs. IPCH.
+### Figure A2: Purchasing power of the civil service net index point, CPI vs. HICP

 [Code R](figureA2.R)

 ![FigureA2](figureA2.png)

-## Outils pour calculer des évolutions en euros constants